 LabX is managed by an energetic and talented group of staff members who work with scientists, educators, and designers to produce cutting-edge programs.
 To contact a staff member, please email LabX@nas.edu.

-Keri is the Program Officer for the project.
-Keri was the Public Programs Manager of the former Koshland Science Museum and previously spent five years as a Research Associate with the National Academy of Sciences (NAS) working on environmental and toxicological studies.
-In addition to her time at NAS, Keri has worked to help the public connect with science through museum education positions with the Smithsonian National Zoo and the Smithsonian Early Enrichment Center.
+Keri is the Program Officer for LabX.
+Keri was the Public Programs Manager of the former Koshland Science Museum and previously spent five years as a Research Associate with the National Academy of Sciences, Engineering, and Medicine working on environmental and toxicological studies.
+In addition to her time at the Academies, Keri has worked to help the public connect with science through museum education positions with the Smithsonian National Zoo and the Smithsonian Early Enrichment Center.
 Currently, she volunteers as an interpreter at the National Zoo’s Amazonia exhibit.
 Keri received her B.S. in Marine Biology from Stockton University and her M.A. in Museum Studies from Johns Hopkins University.

 Monique is the Administrative Coordinator for LabX.
 Monique was previously the Manager of Operations and Technology of the Koshland Science Museum.
 Prior to joining the National Academy of Sciences, Monique worked in the office of the Prince George's County Planning Director of the Maryland-National Capital Park and Planning Commission.